The New .au Domain Name Is On The Way! Here’s All You Need To Know

 Thus, any individual with a permanent Australian residency or a current Australian Business Number (ABN)/ Australian Company Number (ACN) can apply for the new .au domain, given it is not already taken or a prohibited one.

-The selling, renting or leasing subdomains to third parties are also prohibited under the newly released auDA Rules, with one exception – if the domain name is registered for use by a related body corporate with an Australian presence.
+The selling, renting, or leasing of subdomains to third parties are also prohibited under the newly released auDA Rules, with one exception – if the domain name is registered for use by a related body corporate with an Australian presence.
 This prohibition is intended to help ensure that the data in the WHOIS reflects the individuals using each domain name.

 Another notable change is the expanded eligibility criteria for State and Territory namespaces.
 While the previous rules only allowed community groups to register in State and Territory namespaces, the new licensing rules allow State and Territory peak bodies to register in these namespaces as well.